Relatively Hyperbolic Groups with Semistable Peripheral Subgroups: Introduction

 \begin{conjecture} (Conjecture 2.1, \cite{MS18}) Suppose $G$ is a finitely generated group that is hyperbolic relative to a finite collection $\{P_1,\ldots, P_n\}$ of proper finitely generated subgroups.
 If each $P_i$ has semistable fundamental group at $\infty$, then $G$ has semistable fundamental group at $\infty$. \end{conjecture}

+Some support for this conjecture appeared in the form of a result of C. Hruska and K. Ruane:

+\begin{theorem} (\cite{HR19}, Theorem 1.1) Let $(G,{\bf P})$ be relatively hyperbolic with no non-central element of order two.
+Assume each peripheral subgroup $P\in {\bf P}$ is slender and coherent and all subgroups of $P$ have semistable fundamental group at $\infty$.
+Then $G$ has semistable fundamental group at $\infty$. \end{theorem}

-When the groups involved are 1-ended and finitely presented, the homology version of this conjecture is resolved by the main theorem of \cite{MS19}.
+When $G$ is finitely presented, the homology version of the conjecture is resolved by the main theorem of \cite{MS19}.

-\begin{theorem} (Theorem 1.1, \cite{MS19}) Suppose $G$ is a 1-ended finitely presented group that is hyperbolic relative to a collection of 1-ended finitely presented subgroups ${\bf P}=\{P_1,\ldots, P_n\}$.
-If each group $H^2(P_i, \mathbb ZP_i)$ is free abelian then $H^2(G,\mathbb ZG)$ is free abelian. \end{theorem} While several results in \cite{MS19} are useful to us here, the techniques of that paper are insufficient to resolve the conjecture.
+\begin{theorem} (Theorem 1.1, \cite{MS19}) Suppose $G$ is a finitely presented group that is hyperbolic relative to a collection of finitely presented subgroups ${\bf P}=\{P_1,\ldots, P_n\}$.
+If each group $H^2(P_i, \mathbb ZP_i)$ is free abelian then $H^2(G,\mathbb ZG)$ is free abelian. \end{theorem} While several results in \cite{MS19} are useful to us, the techniques of that paper are insufficient to resolve the conjecture.
 A new idea of nearly geodesic homotopies in a cusped space is developed here and it is fundamental in proving our results.
-The main theorem of our paper resolves the conjecture when the peripheral subgroups are 1-ended, finitely presented and with semistable fundametal group at $\infty$.

-\begin{theorem} Suppose $G$ is a 1-ended finitely presented group that is hyperbolic relative to a collection of 1-ended finitely presented subgroups ${\bf P}=\{P_1,\ldots, P_n\}$.
+The main theorem of our paper resolves the conjecture when $G$ is finitely presented. \begin{theorem} ${\bf (Main)}$ Suppose $G$ is a finitely presented group that is hyperbolic relative to a collection of finitely generated subgroups ${\bf P}=\{P_1,\ldots, P_n\}$.
 If each $P_i$ has semistable fundamental group at $\infty$ then $G$ has semistable fundamental group at $\infty$. \end{theorem}

 All of our work is done in a ``cusped" space $X$ for $(G,{\bf P})$ (see \S \ref{GM}).
 When $X$ is Gromov hyperbolic then the pair $(G,{\bf P})$ is said to be {\it relatively hyperbolic} or that $G$ is {\it hyperbolic relative to ${\bf P}$}.
-This cusped space $X$ is a locally finite 2-complex on which $G$ acts by isometries, but not co-compactly (see \S \ref{GM}).
+This cusped space is a locally finite 2-complex on which $G$ acts by isometries, but not co-compactly (see \S \ref{GM}).
 It follows from (\cite{Bow12}, \S 6 and \S 9) that the Bowditch boundary for a relatively hyperbolic pair $(G,{\bf P})$ agrees with the Gromov boundary of $X$.
 Throughout the paper this boundary is denoted $\partial (G,{\bf P})$ and is called the {\it boundary of the relatively hyperbolic pair $(G,{\bf P})$.}

 The base space $Y$ in $X$ is a universal cover of a finite complex with fundamental group $G$.
 There are closed neighborhoods $X_m$ of $Y$ in $X$ which are also universal covers of finite complexes with fundamental group $G$ so $G$ has semistable fundamental group at $\infty$ if and only if some (equivalently any) $X_m$ has semistable fundamental group at $\infty$.
 The proof of Theorem \ref{Main1} shows that for some $m$, the space $X_m$ (and hence $G$) has semistable fundamental group at $\infty$.